 - Specify which features are numerical and categorical.
 That will be important when you look for feature drift.

 You will then train the model on January data using a standard random forest model.
 Remember that it is a toy application!
 In real life, you'd probably want to take a longer training period and be more intentional about feature selection and choice of algorithm.

 After you have trained the model and generated the prediction for the last week of January (the validation set), you should create a joint dataframe that contains both features and predictions.

-Evidently can spin up a visual dashboard that evaluates the regression model performance.
+Evidently can spin up a visual report that evaluates the regression model performance.
 (There is the classification counterpart, too!)
-By default, this dashboard shows a rich set of metrics and visualization for two datasets: train and test datasets in this case.
+By default, this report shows a rich set of metrics and visualization for two datasets: train and test datasets in this case.